Madek/madek-webapp/doc/development/submit_and_review_process.md

 A submitted entity of work must be reviewed by the architect (Thomas.Schank@zhdk.ch) or by a person designated by the architect.
-In the case of a work related to a ticket on privotal the ticked might specify the designated reviewer in advance.
+In the case of a work related to a ticket on Pivotal the ticked might specify the designated reviewer in advance.

-The review must conclude with a summary comment on the pivotal ticket or the github commit.
+The review must conclude with a summary comment on the pivotal ticket or the Github commit.
 This comment must contain information if the request is accepted or rejected.

 Merging
 -------

-If the summited work is accepted the reviewer must merge the work in a single commit on top to the current working branch.
+If the submitted work is accepted the reviewer must merge the work in a single commit on top to the current working branch.
 The author of the commit must refer to the original author who submitted the work and the committer must refer to the person who reviewed and merged the commit.